vicky321744872/Gensyn-Rl-Swarm-Guide/README.md

-A easy guide for Gensyn RL-Swarm on Ubuntu.
+A Simple and easy guide for Gensyn RL-Swarm on Ubuntu/WSL/VPS.
 Requirements for VPS :-

 * Min 20 GB RAM
 * RTX 3090/4090 GPU ( Optional )

+ Lets get straigt to the point If met the the above requirements, Run one by one commands.

 ---